sal55/langs/MLang/readme.md

 **AA** My take on x64 assembly

 The languages are small, simple, old-fashioned, amateurish and are poorly and minimally implemented.
-Yet as personal tools I find them invaluable, and satisfying to refine and maintain.
+Yet as personal tools I find them invaluable, can tackle most of my programming tasks, and are satisfying to refine and maintain.

+I really, really, don't want to use C++.
+Or Rust.
+Or Python.
+Or even C.

-I've decided that this modest set of references will be written with myself as the primary audience, but I'll also be aware aware that others could be reading.
+I've decided that this modest set of references will be written with myself in mind as the primary audience, but I'll also be aware aware that others could be reading.

-Downloads are available to anyone to peruse or try out, at their own risk.
+Downloads are available for anyone to try out, at their own risk.
 Nothing is supported, nothing is guaranteed.
+The Download page itself is an experiment in making such tools available as binaries or source bundles, with as little fuss as possible.

 Link | Description
 --- | ---